 Code of Integrity, Business Ethics and Conduct

 Ensign has developed a Code of Integrity, Business Ethics and Conduct (the "Code of Conduct") that includes such topics as employment standards, conflicts of interest, and the treatment of confidential information and trading in the Corporation's shares, to ensure that the Corporation's business is conducted in a consistently legal and ethical manner.
 Each Director and all employees are required to abide by the Corporation's Code of Conduct.
-The Corporate Governance and Nominations Committee periodically reviews the Code of Conduct to ensure it addresses appropriate topics and complies with regulatory requirements.
+The Corporate Governance, Nominations & Risk Committee periodically reviews the Code of Conduct to ensure it addresses appropriate topics and complies with regulatory requirements.
 Any appropriate changes are recommended to the Board of Directors for approval.